orosz-attila/Spiced-Academy-Data-Science-Projects/README.md

 The dashboard is deployed with Streamlit and can be found [here](https://share.streamlit.io/orosz-attila/covid-19-dashboard/main).

-The notebook with detailed comments and plotly interactivy also available on [Jupyter Colab](https://drive.google.com/file/d/1StLDRJ7LVoPS10AULBxVOJo8rDqnt3U8/view?usp=sharing).
+The notebook with detailed comments and plotly interactivy is also available on [Jupyter Colab](https://drive.google.com/file/d/1StLDRJ7LVoPS10AULBxVOJo8rDqnt3U8/view?usp=sharing).